top of page

 Trying to substantially change and develop your sound without an awareness of the body is the most common way I have seen injuries arise.
 Injury from drum set playing is real, again, often going unnoticed.
 Nearly every drummer today is moving in ways that could lay the groundwork for injury and become become detrimental to playing ability as years go by.

 It’s very important to realize that if your movement is compromised, or you are injured from years of bad movement on the instrument, it’s likely not entirely your fault.
 Playing the drums is not widely respected or regarded as an athletic endeavor.
-Drum set playing requires one to have the skill level of a high-performance athlete, without access to trainers, coaches, or medical professionals who understand the proper biomechanics of our sport.
+Drum set playing requires one to strive to have the skill level of a high-performance athlete, without access to trainers, coaches, or medical professionals who understand the proper biomechanics of our sport.
 On top of that, most drum set educators are dealing with the same movement issues as their students, and don't know!

 For now, it’s up to us to change our situation.

 While reprogramming your movement patterns on the drum set can be an uncomfortable process, it is possible to permanently change how you move on the instrument for the better if you understand and apply the proper methods.
 The truth is, we've known what works for decades!
 There are standards which have been set by the masters of the instrument, which on many levels, have not been upheld by subsequent generations.
-What did they know that allowed them to do what they did?
+What did the masters know that allowed them to do what they did?
 What did they understand that laid the groundwork for facilitating the greatest drumming that we have seen so far?
 What has caused this generational mass breakdown of information?

 Many of the answers are found in the same place that your glory and magnificence can be developed: in the doing.
 But, you must know what to do - and DO IT!